trychlos/pwix-accounts-ui/README.md

 signupTextOne<br />
 signupTextTwo<br />
 signupTextThree<br />
+signupTextFour<br />
 verifyAskTextOne
 </td><td style="vertical-align:top;">
 Panels personalization<br/>
-These options let the application provides its own content before (TextBefore) or after (TextAfter) the input fields of the corresponding panel.<br />
+These options let the application provides its own content before the input fields of the corresponding panel.<br />
 Value is expected to be a string which contains HTML code, or a function which returns such a string.
 </td></tr>